-Pros: As a merchant, you pay a lot less money to use Paid2Save than LivingSocial or Groupon.
+The Good: As a merchant, you pay a lot less money to use Paid2Save than LivingSocial or Groupon.

-Cons: Brand associates (recruits) pay almost $200 to sign up and must recruit other merchants and/or associates.
+The Bad: Brand associates (recruits) pay almost $200 to sign up and must recruit other merchants and/or associates.
 You eventually pay almost $50/month for your own Ultimate membership.
 This is a lot of money to spend on "discounts" and "saving money."

-Our Recommendation: You can easily find free coupons in your Sunday paper or merchant discounts via LivingSocial or Groupon.
+The Bottom Line: You can easily find free coupons in your Sunday paper or merchant discounts via LivingSocial or Groupon.
 If you're joining to make money online, check out our #1 recommendation instead.
 It's free to start and will provide you with the tools and training you need to build a business online.

 Recently, I received the following email in my inbox from a person praising the Paid2Save app:

 You recently filled out a request to be matched with a business opportunity and I am THRILLED to be able to share this information with you!!
 You have come across an INCREDIBLE opportunity at the RIGHT time!!

 Paid2Save is an incredible, innovative Mobile Technology Company.
 There are fascinating things happening as we speak!
 This is a HUGE opportunity to make money on your own terms and this is a ground floor opportunity!